raressichim/SQL-Data-Base-NBA/README.md

 --Actualization commands

---stergerea coloanei continent din tabela tara alter table tara drop column continent;
+--Delete the column 'continent' from the 'tara' table. alter table tara drop column continent;

---actualizarea capacitatii arenei cu id ul 3 update arena set capacitate=21300 where id_arena=3;
+--Updating the capacity of the arena with ID 3. update arena set capacitate=21300 where id_arena=3;

---actualizarea scorului echipei 1 in meciul cu id_meci=1 update meciuriset scor_Echipa1=90 where id_meci=1;
+--Updating the score of team 1 in the match with ID_match=1 update meciuriset scor_Echipa1=90 where id_meci=1;

---actualizarea numelui primul sponsor din RedBULL -> Redbull update sponsori set denumire_sponsor='Redbull' where id_sponsor=1;
+--Updating the name of the first sponsor from RedBULL to Redbull update sponsori set denumire_sponsor='Redbull' where id_sponsor=1;

---actualizarea id-ului meciului cu id_meci=14 -> id_meci=10
-update meciuri
-set id_meci=10
-where id_meci=14;
+--Update the match ID from ID_match=14 to ID_match=10 update meciuri set id_meci=10 where id_meci=14;

 --Joints

---sa se afiseze echipele care sunt sponsorizate de Adidas select e.denumire_echipa from echipa e,sponsori s where e.id_sponsor=s.id_sponsor and s.denumire_sponsor='Adidas';
+--Display the teams that are sponsored by Adidas select e.denumire_echipa from echipa e,sponsori s where e.id_sponsor=s.id_sponsor and s.denumire_sponsor='Adidas';

---sa se afiseze jucatorii echipei Lakers select j.nume_jucator||' '||j.prenume_jucator as jucator from jucatori j,echipa e where j.id_echipa=e.id_echipa and e.denumire_echipa='Lakers';
+--Display the players of the Lakers team select j.nume_jucator||' '||j.prenume_jucator as jucator from jucatori j,echipa e where j.id_echipa=e.id_echipa and e.denumire_echipa='Lakers';

 --Group functios

---sa se afiseze numarul echipelor antrenate de Brown Larry select count(e.id_echipa) from echipa e,antrenori a where e.id_antrenori=a.id_antrenor and a.nume_antrenor='Brown' group by e.id_antrenori,a.nume_antrenor;
+--Display the number of teams coached by Brown Larry select count(e.id_echipa) from echipa e,antrenori a where e.id_antrenori=a.id_antrenor and a.nume_antrenor='Brown' group by e.id_antrenori,a.nume_antrenor;

---sa se afiseze numarul meciurilor jucate in arena cu id-ul 5 select count(m.id_meci) from meciuri m where m.id_arena=5 group by m.id_arena;
+--Display the number of matches played in the arena with ID 5 select count(m.id_meci) from meciuri m where m.id_arena=5 group by m.id_arena;

---sa se afiseze cate meciuri s-au jucat in arena Phillips select count(m.id_meci) from meciuri m,arena a where m.id_arena=a.id_arena and a.denumire_arena='Philips Arena'
+--Display the number of matches played at Phillips Arena select count(m.id_meci) from meciuri m,arena a where m.id_arena=a.id_arena and a.denumire_arena='Philips Arena'